JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 ## Compose Multiplatform for Web

-> Web support is [Experimental](components-stability.md) and may be changed at any time.
+> Web support is in [Alpha](components-stability.md) and may be changed at any time.
 Use it only for evaluation purposes.
 > We would appreciate your feedback on it in the public Slack channel [#compose-web](https://slack-chats.kotlinlang.org/c/compose-web).
 > If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).
 >
-{type="warning"}
+{type="note"}

 Compose Multiplatform for Web is based on new Kotlin/Wasm target.
 You can create a Kotlin Multiplatform project and experiment with sharing your mobile or desktop UIs with the web.